guettli/git-tips/README.md

 Git itself does not know "this branch was originally created from that branch".
 But GitHub, GitLab, and Codeberg know the base branch of the current PR/MR.

-This script autodetects the hosting provider from the URL of the current branch remote, uses `gh`, `glab`, or `berg` to resolve that base branch, then pulls it into your current branch.

-That is useful if you want to refresh your branch with the latest changes from the branch your PR targets, without typing `main` or another branch name.

-This is especially handy if you work with a chain/train of branches, because the base branch is not always `main`.

-By default it pulls the PR base branch into your current branch.
-Use `--no-pull` if you want to skip that step and merge the existing remote-tracking ref instead.
+Instead of querying external APIs, the current tool I use is [sync-branch](https://github.com/guettli/sync-branch).
+If you use VS Code, it automatically stores the base branch in your `.git/config` under `branch.<name>.vscode-merge-base`.
+The `sync-branch` tool reads this local configuration to reliably determine your parent branch and merge its latest changes.
+This is especially handy when working with a chain or train of branches, as it synchronizes your branch offline without having to explicitly type the base branch name.

 ## Undelete a branch